Alabama: Flora and fauna

-Cities
+Major cities

+As of 2010, the state contains 461 municipalities, consisting of 174 cities and 287 towns.
+Covering only 9.6% of Alabama's land mass, its municipalities are home to 60.4% of its population.
+Montgomery, the state's capital, is the third-most populous settlement in Alabama; and the most populous city is Huntsville.
+According to the U.S. Census Bureau, the state contains 12 metropolitan statistical areas.
+Alabama's largest metropolitan area was Greater Birmingham.

 Demographics

-According to the 2020 United States census the population of Alabama was 5,024,279 on April 1, 2020, which represents an increase of 244,543 or 5.12%, since the 2010 census.
+At the 1800 United States census, Alabama had a population of 1,250 people.
+Since then, the state has continued to experience population growth with every U.S. census.
+According to the 2020 United States census the population of Alabama was 5,024,279, which represents an increase of 244,543 or 5.12%, since the 2010 census.
 This includes a natural increase since the last census of 121,054 (502,457 births minus 381,403 deaths) and an increase due to net migration of 104,991 into the state.

-Immigration from outside the U.S. resulted in a net increase of 31,180 people, and migration within the country produced a net gain of 73,811 people.
-The state had 108,000 foreign-born (2.4% of the state population), of which an estimated 22.2% were undocumented (24,000).
-Alabama has the 5th highest African American population among US states at 25.8% as of 2020.
+According to statistics from 2012, immigration from outside the U.S. resulted in a net increase of 31,180 people, and migration within the country produced a net gain of 73,811 people.
+The state had 108,000 foreign-born residents (2.4% of the state population), of which an estimated 22.2% were undocumented (24,000).
+The top countries of origin for immigrants were Mexico, China, India, Germany and Guatemala as of 2018.
+According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 3,752 homeless people in Alabama.

+With a population density of 99.2 people per square mile as of 2020, the majority of the state's population lives in North, Central, and South Alabama, spread throughout the Huntsville, Birmingham, Montgomery and Mobile metropolitan statistical areas.
 The center of population of Alabama is located in Chilton County, outside the town of Jemison.

-According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 3,752 homeless people in Alabama.

-Ancestry